microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_I.md

 ![face-activity](./figs/activity.png)

-*N.B.1* This app is not guaranteed to show every alert but only the latest one at the time of polling Media Server.
+*N.B.1* The `GetLatestRecord` action is not guaranteed to show every alert but only the latest one at the time of polling Media Server.

 *N.B.2* `Default_Image` is the automatically assigned name of the track containing the incoming video.

 #### Track types

-Notice *FaceDetect* analysis engine produces five output tracks:
+In the *Activity* app, we notice that *FaceDetect* analysis engine produces five output tracks:

 Name | Description
 --- | ---